EricDing05/CodeDefenders/README.md

 - You can save the state of my application by pressing the "save" button at the top of the screen
 - You can reload the state of my application by pressing the "load" button at the top of the screen

+## Phase 4: Task 2
+Sample console output: \
+Sat Apr 06 20:47:29 PDT 2024 \
+Killed snippet: list.add(1); \
+Sat Apr 06 20:47:35 PDT 2024 \
+Killed snippet: list.remove(0); \
+Sat Apr 06 20:47:38 PDT 2024 \
+Froze all snippets! \
+Sat Apr 06 20:47:38 PDT 2024 \
+Killed snippet: n/=3; \
+Sat Apr 06 20:47:47 PDT 2024 \
+Cleared all snippets!\

+## Phase 4: Task 3
+Given the design in of my project in my UML diagram, I definitely think I could have followed object-orientated design practices a little better.
+A particularly bad class is my Game class, which certainty violates the Single Responsibility Principal.
+That single class is responsible for managing all aspects of the game.
+A major refactoring step I would take would be to create a "CodeSnippetManager" class that would take a lot of the responsibility away from the game class.
+I would also have my Game, Player, and CodeSnippet class extend a new interface "Writable" which would have a toJson() method.
+Many of my methods were also very long and hard to read.
+I would re-factor many of the longer methods with private helpers to improve readability.
+The fact that not a single class extends or implements anything (Other than built in Java classes) is certainly a red flag that my design was not very well-thought-out.
+I am ok with this however, as this was my first experience with Java and Object Orientation and this project was a learning experience.